w3f/Grants-Program/applications/orochi-network-orosign.md

 ### Project Details

-Orosign project utilize cryptographic primitives to help people manage/secure their digital assets, it could provide highest security meanwhile friendly to end-users.
+Orosign project utilize cryptographic primitives and Multiparty Computation (MPC) to help people manage/secure their digital assets, it could provide highest security meanwhile friendly to end-users.
 Orosign provides following features:

-- **Gasless Multi-signature:** We use ECDSA proofs to perform off-chain voting to manage multisig wallet.
+- **Gasless Multi-signature:** We use ECDSA proofs to perform off-chain voting to manage multi-signature wallet.
-- **Gaming & NFT:** Support gaming by providing automation transaction signing for Web3 game, this wallet can receive and display NFTs.
+- **Gaming & NFT:** Support gaming by providing automation transaction signing for Web3 game, this wallet can manage and display NFTs.
 - **ZeroKey:** A MPC based wallet, we build ECDSA on top of MPC to secure the signing process where user can perform the signing without any actual private key.
-- **Web3 Passport:** Support Proof of Carrying Data for the.
+- **Web3 Passport:** Support Proof of Carrying Data (PCD) for the Web3 authorization.

 ![](https://orochi.network/assets/images/orosign.png)

 ### Ecosystem Fit

-- **Non-custodial** Users are holding their own digital asset that meant they hold the private keys in their crypto wallet and hold the major shares in MPC wallet.
+- **Non-custodial** Users are holding their own digital asset that meant the encrypted private keys is stored in their crypto wallet and hold the major secret shares in MPC wallet.
 Orosign was design to make sure no one able to touch people digital asset even Orochi Network.
-- **High Customizability** In gasless Multi-signature and MPC wallet, user can customize number of participants and the threshold to perform signing process.
+- **High Customizability** In gasless Multi-signature Wallet and MPC Wallet, user can customize number of participants and the threshold to perform signing process.
 - **Highest Level of Security** Orosign can be provide the first MPC Wallet on Polkadot.
 - **NFT & games optimization** Automatic showcase for all NFT collectibles, and support automation transaction signing for Web3 game.

 **What is the benefit of this solution compared to others?**

-- Multi-signature and MPC wallet enable highest level of security in co-ownership for vast majority of Polkadot's users.
+- Multi-signature and MPC Wallet enable highest level of security in co-ownership for vast majority of Polkadot's users.
-- Orosign can be the first MPC wallet on Polkadot
+- Providing the first MPC Wallet as a mobile application on Polkadot
-- Orosign is building toward the vision of Web3 passport.
+- Orosign is building toward the vision of Web3 passport, it allos user to manage their digital identity and assets in one place.

+**Is this meant to be an enterprise-grade security wallet such as this SaaS wallet?**

+- Orosign is a self-custodian wallet, we offer enterprise-grade security for retail and semi-retail users.

+**Will it be cross-chain compatible or is it only meant for substrate chains?**

+- In the budget of this proposal we only able to support Polkadot's chain and its parachains.
+We will consider to support other chains in the future.

+**Can you further expand on the technical details of the wallet in the deliverables?**

+- We implement DKG to generate secret shares that will be used to perform signing process without actual private key.
+- User will hold let's say 3 shares (2 sign shares and 1 backup) of 5 shares (Orochi Network hold 2).
+We created a threshold signature 3 of 5, it's required at least 1 share from user to perform transaction co-signing.
+  - Orochi Network can't perform the signing process.
+  - User can perform the signing process with or without Orochi Network.

 ## Team :busts_in_silhouette: